capnramses/antons_opengl_tutorials_book/README.md

 Copyright Dr Anton Gerdelan, Trinity College Dublin, Ireland.
 June 2014.
 email: anton at antongerdelan dot net

-A number of libraries are used for different demonstrations.
-See LICENCE.txt and the respective documentation of each for copyright and licence information.

 # Info #

 See "LICENCE.txt" for licence information.